ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 Detecting Unwanted Tracking is currently left to individual Tag manufacturers and Platforms on Non-Owner Devices.
 Each manufacturer and Platform has different implementations to prevent Unwanted Tracking, which may or may not be compatible with other manufacturers or Platforms.
 The goal of the IETF Detecting Unwanted Location Tracking (DULT) working group is to standardize a protocol between Location-tracking Tags, Non-Owner Devices, and Crowdsourced Networks.

 In order to standardize a protocol for detecting Unwanted Tracking, thus minimizing the privacy risks described above, it is necessary to analyze and be able to model different privacy threats.
 This document includes: 1) a taxonomy of Unwanted Tracking, 2) methods Attackers could use to circumvent the DULT Protocol, and 3) design considerations for implementing the DULT protocol.
-The taxonomy of Unwanted Tracking uses a flexible framework to provide analysis and modeling of different threat actors, as well as models of potential Victims based on their threat context.
-It defines how these Attacker and Victim persona models can be combined into threat models.
+The taxonomy of Unwanted Tracking uses a flexible framework to provide analysis and modeling of different threat actors, as well as models of potential Targets based on their threat context.
+It defines how these Attacker and Target persona models can be combined into threat models.
 The section on methods to circumvent the DULT protocol includes a threat matrix and description of several different possible attack vectors.
 Finally, the design considerations section focuses on specific requirements and constraints for successfully detecting Unwanted Tracking, alerting users, and providing guidance on disabling Tags (if desired).
 This threat model document is intended to inform the work of the implementation of the DULT Protocol as described in {{!I-D.draft-ietf-dult-Accessory-protocol}} and {{!I-D.draft-ietf-dult-finding}}.
 The DULT Protocol is based on an earlier Internet Draft; see {{!I-D.draft-ledvina-apple-google-unwanted-trackers}}.

 ## Applicability

 While there are many types of technology that can be used for Location Tracking, it is infeasible to attempt to describe a threat analysis for each possible technology in this document.
 The threat model described here is likely not applicable to the following areas: app-based technologies such as parental monitoring apps, Internet of Things (IoT) Devices that are Easily Discoverable, connected cars, or user accounts for cloud services or social media.
 A notable exception to this is GPS trackers; see {{bluetooth-vs-other-technologies}} for relevant information and recommendations.

 This threat model is also more likely to be applicable in regions where the use of Location-tracking Tags is more prevalent.
 While Location-tracking Tags have existed for over a decade, they became especially widely-used in the Global North in the last several years as Crowdsourced Networks were deployed by major smart phone manufacturers.
 However, due to their reliance on a high density of Non-Owner Devices for the network to be effective and the relative cost of Location-tracking Tags, Location-tracking Tag use in the Global South is typically limited to affluent communities.
 If the cost of Non-Owner Devices and Location-tracking Tags decrease, an uptick of Unwanted Tracking could also occur in contexts where it is currently infeasible.
-This threat-model does still attempt to consider possible regional differences in Location-tracking Tag use (such as differences between rural and urban use), and also the sometimes limited resources that may be available to Victims of Unwanted Tracking.
+This threat-model does still attempt to consider possible regional differences in Location-tracking Tag use (such as differences between rural and urban use), and also the sometimes limited resources that may be available to Targets of Unwanted Tracking.

 # Conventions and Definitions